 Provenance and peer review

 All articles submitted to journals published by European Publishing undergo double blind peer review.
-In all cases the manuscript is also reviewed by at least one member of the editorial board and the Editor-in-Chief.
+Every original article is peer reviewed by a minimum of two external experts and one member of the editorial board of the .
+In all cases the manuscript is also reviewed by at one Editor-in-Chief.
 Letters to the Editor and Editorials are peer reviewed internally.
+All journal content is clearly marked as whether peer reviewed or not (internally vs. externally peer reviewed).
+All articles have a specific provenance and peer review tab (commissioned vs. non commissioned).